Last major update: 15 January 2018

 The emphasised words appear in exactly the same form in Article 82(1) GDPR.
 The remainder of Article 82 provides circumstances where an infringer is not responsible for the event giving rise to the damage and thus not liable for breach of the GDPR, and those circumstances apply mutatis to an infringer who would not be liable for breach of the pePR.
 This is not surprising: Article 22 of the pePR appears in a list of Articles (from 18 to 24) in which the supervision and enforcement of the pePR, and remedies for its breach, are integrated with those provided by the GDPR.
 The effect of Article 22 is to provide for compensation for breach of the pePR on the same basis as compensation is available for breach of the GDPR.

-[Update: The Article 29 Working Party issued its Opinion 01/2017 (pdf) on the pePR on 4 April 2017.
+The Article 29 Working Party issued its Opinion 01/2017 (pdf) on the pePR on 4 April 2017.
 The European Data Protection Supervisor has commented three times: a Preliminary Opinion on the review of the ePrivacy Directive (2002/58/EC) (Opinion 5/2016 (pdf)) on 22 July 2016; an Opinion on the proposed ePrivacy Regulation (Opinion 06/2017 (pdf)) on 24 April 2017; and Recommendations on specific aspects of the proposed ePrivacy Regulation (pdf) on 5 October 2017 [the EDPS Recommendations].
-Meanwhile, the Draft Opinion (pdf) by Rapporteur Kaja Kallas for the Parliament’s Committee on Industry, Research and Energy [ITRE], was published on 22 May 2017, and adopted on 2 October 2017.
-All of these documents are silent on the issue of compensation in Article 22, which did not come as a surprise to me, as I had thought that the provisions of Article 22 pePR were entirely uncontroversial.]
+Meanwhile, the Draft Opinion (pdf) by Rapporteur Kaja Kallas for the Parliament’s Committee on Industry, Research and Energy [ITRE], was published on 22 May 2017, and adopted on 2 October 2017, and the formal Opinion (pdf) was published on 4 October 2017.
+All of these documents are silent on the issue of compensation in Article 22, which did not come as a surprise to me, as I had thought that the provisions of Article 22 pePR were entirely uncontroversial.

 Nevertheless, Article 22 pePR has been subject to many proposed amendments as the pePR has worked its way through the EU’s institutions.
 For example, Amendment 127 put forward by Marju Lauristin, Rapporteur for the Parliament’s Committee on Civil Liberties, Justice and Home Affairs [LIBE], in her Draft Report on the Proposal (pdf) on 9 June 2017 proposed to delete from Article 22 pePR the cross-reference to Article 82 GDPR (pp79-80, 85).
 This amendment makes little sense to me, given the integration between the pePR and the GDPR.
 On the other hand, Amendment 797 put forward to LIBE by MEPs Axel Voss, Heinz K Becker, and Elissavet Vozemberg-Vrionidi, on 14 July 2017, proposed (pdf) that Article 22 pePR should simply provide that “Article 82 of Regulation (EU) 2016/679 shall apply” (p47).
 This amendment makes sense to me, as it would simplify the integration between the pePR and the GDPR.
-LIBE will vote on these amendments at its meeting of 12 October 2017.
+LIBE was due to vote on these amendments at its meeting of 12 October 2017, but, as Jennifer Baker reported for IAPP, the LIBE vote was delayed because agreement among MEPs on the text was difficult to reach; and she predicted that, “while work continues apace, reaching a deal before the GDPR comes into force next May is still a tall order”.

-Voss is the Rapporteur on this issue for the Parliament’s Committee on Legal Affairs [JURI], and Amendment 37 in his Draft Opinion (pdf) of 6 July 2017 is precisely the same as LIBE proposed Amendment 797 (p27).
-[Update: JURI adopted Amendment 37 at its meeting of 2 October 2017].
+Voss was the first Rapporteur on this issue for the Parliament’s Committee on Legal Affairs [JURI], and Amendment 37 in his Draft Opinion (pdf) of 6 July 2017 is precisely the same as LIBE proposed Amendment 797 (p27).
+JURI adopted Amendment 37 at its meeting of 2 October 2017, and it appears as Amendment 50 in Pavel Svoboda’s Opinion (pdf) of 5 October 2017 for JURI to LIBE.

 Meanwhile, Amendment 509 put forward to Parliament’s Committee on the Internal Market and Consumer Protection [IMCO] by Sabine Verheyen MEP on 12 July 2017 proposed (pdf) the deletion of Article 22 in its entirety (p162).
-At its meeting on 28 September 2017, IMCO voted to adopt this amendment.
+At its meeting on 28 September 2017, IMCO voted to adopt this amendment, and it appears as Amendment 65 in Eva Maydell’s Opinion (pdf) of 6 October 2017 for IMCO to LIBE.
 This makes no sense at all to me, as it would entirely rupture the integration between the pePR and the GDPR on this issue.

 On 8 September 2017, the Estonian Presidency of the Council proposed (pdf) (pp10, 28) that Article 22 be amended as follows: